Suspect in killing of Arkansas deputy, 2 others surrenders

 DARDANELLE, Ark.
-(AP) — A man suspected of gunning down an Arkansas sheriff’s deputy early Thursday and killing two other people surrendered after a five-hour standoff with police, authorities said.
+(AP) — A man suspected of gunning down an Arkansas sheriff’s deputy and killing two other people surrendered after a five-hour standoff with police, authorities said.

-James Michael Bowden, 32, gave himself up about 30 minutes after releasing a woman he had apparently been holding hostage inside the home where two females were found dead, State Police spokesman Bill Sadler said during a news conference.
+James Bowden gave himself up Thursday about 30 minutes after releasing a woman he had apparently been holding hostage inside the home where two females were found dead, State Police spokesman Bill Sadler said during a news conference.
 Investigators were questioning that woman.
+Sadler earlier on Thursday had given a middle name Michael for Bowden and an age of 32 but later said state police were not sure of that information.

 Authorities said Bowden is suspected of killing Yell County Sheriff’s Lt.
 Kevin C. Mainhart during a traffic stop.
 Mainhart was responding to a call about a disturbance at the home near Dardanelle, which is about 65 miles (105 kilometers) west of Little Rock.